iogf/eacc/README.md

     # When a math expression is fully evaluated it will result
     # in the below pattern.
 This rule is used to consume the resulting
     # structure.
-Sof stands for stard of file.
+Sof stands for start of file.
     #
     # The resulting structure will contain the math expression
     # value.